quonn-bernard/react-redux-cart/README.md

 Step 1.
 Clone this repository

-Step 2. cd into new directory, then cd into useopen
+Step 2. cd into new directory, then cd into react-cart

 Step 3. run 'npm install' command in your terminal